This list is representative of the nature and number of electives offered each year.

 Professor John H. Vogel Jr.

-Please note: ESS1 is a pre-requisite for this class.
 This mini-course is a continuation of Entrepreneurship in the Social Sector I. It enables students to deepen their knowledge of this sector.
 Teams of students work on projects sponsored by nonprofit or social enterprise organizations.
 In addition to an intellectually challenging project, students enjoy the opportunity to help a worthy organization.
 This course meets the Ethics & Social Responsibility (ESR) requirement.

 INTRODUCTION TO ENTREPRENEURSHIP (IENT)